 - A good Christian school particularly excels in its methods of language education.

 - To teach reading, it uses phonics rather than the "look-say" method favored by public schools.
 The latter method, which has the child memorize each new word rather than sound it out, is the brainchild of behavioristic psychology.
 The psychological idea underlying the look-say method is that the learning of higher mental processes is fundamentally the same as the conditioning of simple reflexes.

 - A good Christian school teaches grammar.
 Mastery of grammar is essential to clear thinking and writing.
 It is essential also as preparation for learning languages other than English.

-- In math education, a good Christian school emphasizes drill of the number facts.
+- In math education at the lower elementary level, a good Christian school emphasizes drill of the number facts, and in the upper elementary level, it builds more advanced skills, often by requiring their exercise to solve word problems that develop critical thinking.
 In my algebra class, more than one newcomer from a public school background has pondered "7 x 5."
 No wonder such students could not handle algebra.
 Recently, when questioned about the math incompetence of American students relative to students in many other countries, one prominent educator opined that we need to introduce advanced concepts sooner.
 How foolish!
 What today's children lack is a good grounding in the basics.
-In the name of "new math," the elementary math curriculum was long ago reworked to minimize the basics and spotlight advanced concepts.
+In the name of "new math," the elementary math curriculum was long ago reworked to minimize the basics and to spotlight set theory (an abstract system of marginal importance).
 But new math has been a failure.
-It so confuses and discourages children that they learn to hate math.
+It so confuses and bores children that they learn to hate math.
 A good Christian school rejects new math and presents advanced concepts only when students are ready for them.

 - Another ingredient of a Christian education is homework.
 Studies have shown that the single most important determinant of how far a student progresses in a given subject in a given year is not his teacher, his curriculum, or his motivation.
 It is the amount of work he does.
 Obviously, instructive work is more profitable than busywork.